Xeon Silver 4112 vs Apple M1 Pro

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Apple M1 Pro and Xeon Silver 4112.
+Types, maximum amount and channel quantity of RAM supported by M1 Pro and Xeon Silver 4112.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory typesno dataDDR4-2400